everlutionsk/ajaxcom-bundle/README.md

 When your action is called via Ajax request the JSON response for Ajaxcom library will contain information about which block should be re-rendered with which HTML.

-### `removeAjaxBlock(string $id)`
+### `removeAjaxBlock(string $selector)`

-If you want to remove some DOM element dynamically for instance after deleting some row from table you can use `removeAjaxBlock()` method where you will simply provide ID of the element which you want to remove.
-The ID is simple HTML identifier.
+If you want to remove some DOM element dynamically for instance after deleting some row from table you can use `removeAjaxBlock()` method where you will simply provide CSS selector of the element which you want to remove.

 #### Example: